waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 (**Optional End**)

-### Finding Linear Transformation
+### Estimation of A

-If we suppose that $u$ is the averaged discourse vectors for word $w$, then iterating through the vocabulary, we should be able to find matrix $A$ by solving the following optimization:
+If we suppose that $u​$ is the averaged discourse vectors for word $w​$, then iterating through the vocabulary, we should be able to find matrix $A​$ by solving the following optimization:

 $$
 \arg\min_A \sum_w \| A u_w - v_w \|_2^2